lsjroberts/gelatin-design/_posts/2015-02-08-functional-programming.md

 ## Elm

 In my opinion there's a multitude of advantages to using a functional language and Elm is a fine example.
+Easy to read, easy to debug, resuable code without confusing side-effects.
 Why not give it a go for your next game jam project?

 Coming next: Signals.
 To hear when this is published and for news about the game I'm creating [follow me on twitter](https://twitter.com/gelatindesign).